Home / Cells : What are they & What they do?

 • Inject into problem areas like hips, hands, knees, etc.

 Research indicates that different methods of administration have different effects.
-At Plexus, our team of stem cell specialists will help you understand the right course of treatment depending on the type and severity of your condition.
+At Plexus, our team of Cell specialists will help you understand the right course of treatment depending on the type and severity of your condition.

-Plexus Neuro and Stem Cell Research Centre uses autologous stem cells taken from the patient’s own body.
-The procedure is conducted by Dr. Sadiq, India’s no. 1 stem cell specialist, and his team of highly-skilled and experienced stem cell specialists.
+Plexus Neuro and Cell Research Centre uses autologous Cells taken from the patient’s own body.
+The procedure is conducted by Dr. Sadiq, India’s no. 1 Cell specialist, and his team of highly-skilled and experienced Cell specialists.

 Book an appointment with us today.